elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 However, this endpoint has some specific details that should be mentioned.

-Firstly, when bulk editing rules, the migration should apply for the following use cases:
+Firstly, when bulk editing rules, the migration should be carried out for the following use cases:
   - Bulk adding or deleting index patterns
   - Bulk adding or deleting tags
   - Updating rule schedules
   - Adding rules actions
-  - Duplicating a rule (migration applied only to the new rule)
+  - Duplicating a rule (with the migration applied only to the new rule)

-Out of the actions mentioned above, the only use cases that should possibily result in the migration having a result of `external_source.isCustomized = true` are the first three:
+Out of the actions mentioned above, the only use cases that should possibly result in the migration having a result of `external_source.isCustomized = true` are the first three:
   - Bulk adding or deleting index patterns
   - Bulk adding or deleting tags
   - Updating rule schedules

-That is, updating a rule's actions or duplicating a rule should not be considered a customization of a prebuilt rule.
+That means that updating a rule's actions or duplicating a rule should not be considered a customization of a prebuilt rule.

 Secondly, in contrast with other endpoints, the migration for bulk editing rules needs to be carried within the Alerting Framework's `RuleClient` since we need to migrate the rule's `external_source` and `immutable` parameters before the `RuleClient` does the saving of the rule into Elasticsearch.

 This however, gives us the advantage that the `RuleClient` already includes logic to calculate if a rule's attributes or parameters have been modified from its initial values, so we can rely on that to calculate the `external_source.isCustomized` field during the update.

-Notice that here we are migrating the `ruleParams` in-place; the object is later used to save the updated rules into Elasticsearch.

 The `RulesClient` class has a `bulkEdit` method, which is called by our **Bulk Actions endpoint** `POST /rules/_bulk_action`.
 That method includes complex logic, but we can focus on the `updateRuleAttributesAndParamsInMemory` method, where the rule attributes and parameters are updated before being saved to ES.
 This function also calculates the booleans `isAttributesUpdateSkipped` and `isParamsUpdateSkipped` which we can leverage to calculate the new value of the `external_source.isCustomized` field in our params.